 A 'footprint' in ISN is essentially a collection of all the basic information for an order, from the client information, to the inspection type, to the property's square footage, and any other data housed for that order in your ISN.
 A footprint acts as a flag to any third party software (typically report writers) to indicate "Hey!
 Here's some information about an inspection that you might need!" and allows them to pre-load the app with information directly from your ISN site!

 Log in to your ISN as the inspector for which the footprint needs to be created, navigate to Inspections -- Scheduled Inspections to view the inspection grid.

 Click the blue icon with the i adjacent to the inspection for which you need to create a footprint.

 Navigate to the Actions drop down button and then click Create Footprint

 Alternatively you can go to Inspections -- My Footprints and click the green + symbol to create a new footprint.

-Footprints are automatically created for every order; however, If an order is scheduled to a date and time in the past, then the footprint will not generate.
-Furthermore, a footprint will also get used up if and when it has been pulled into a report writer app.
+Footprints are automatically created for every order; however, If an order is scheduled at a date and time in the past, then the footprint will not generate.
+Furthermore, a footprint will also get used and removed if and when it has been pulled into a report writer app.

 If you ever come to experience particular issues of orders not properly populating in a report writer app, you'll want to check the order history of the order(s) to pinpoint the initial scheduled date and time.
 If the Order History log appears as the example shown below, then the order is considered to having been scheduled in the past.